Lord Monarch: Mega Drive version

 The object is to destroy all the camps and peasants of all the player's rival kingdoms under a strict time limit.
 Alliances can be formed near the beginning of the game to help the player.
 However, the alliance is only effective until the enemy alliance is defeated.
 Then the former allies declare war on each other.
 Victory through a cunning alliance is impossible because game rules dictate that there can only be one winner at the end of the game; that is why the two former allies need to go to war in order to claim the victory.
 Peasants have to do engineering tasks as well as military tasks.
 For example, bridges, monster-filled caves, and fences can be created or destroyed for the purposes of strategy.
 Peasants may also merge their units to become soldiers and eventually knights when there are enough units in that army.

 Players can play in either campaign (which consists of helping a king eradicate a rebel force) or battle mode (where players take on three rival kingdoms simultaneously while expanding their own nations).
 In battle mode the player can choose from a large array of different art styles, such as playing as a foreign Japanese army, animals trying to take over a forest, monsters in hell or even as a fast food business.
 These modes do not effect the gameplay in any way however each mode has its own unique levels.
 The simplistic diplomacy system can never be used in a match after five minutes in the game, making it useful only for delaying war with a neighboring kingdom.
 Human units as well as orcs and demons are used for peasants, soldiers, and knights.
 Also, a leader can be a warrior, a magician, or a shaman.

 The player has a leader avatar that must liberate hanged men from the gallows to be his assistant, collect treasure chests from the countryside in order to gain a mass influx of gold, and force nearby cities to pay taxes.
 This turns the city's banners into the player's colors and at a random time, a taxman appears and brings gold pieces to the player's castle to help with the war effort.
 Taxes must be controlled or else the player will go bankrupt and lose the game.
 Even the three computer controlled opponents must control their tax rates.
 There is a medieval environment to the game in all levels of the game.

 Release

+Lord Monarch was one of the 42 titles included in the Japanese version of the Mega Drive Mini.

 In 2012, the PC-9801 versions of Lord Monarch and Advanced Lord Monarch was bundled in Dragon Slayer Chronicle for Microsoft Windows.
 It was later re-issued in 2023.
+Advanced Lord Monarch was re-released on the Nintendo Switch in 2026.